saint-lascivious/unbound-config/README.md

 # unbound-config

 ## About

 Originally designed purely for personal use, unbound-config is a project that has evolved around the configuration and management of NLnet Labs' [Unbound](https://nlnetlabs.nl/projects/unbound/about/) recursive nameserver.
+There are three main components of this repository.

-* Configuration Files
+* Modulur Unbound Configuration Files

-A set of modular configuration files are offered including a base.conf (required), and multiple optional configuration files adding or defining additional functionality.
+A range of modular configuration files is offered including a base.conf (required), and multiple optional configuration files adding or defining additional functionality.
 Intended to serve as a working basis for further configuration while providing reasonably sane defaults, many values supplied are in fact current default values.
-Constant expirimentation in this area and the want for a ulitility to assist with backup and restore of different configuration profiles during testing lead to the following.
+Constant expirimentation in this area and the want for a ulitility to assist with backup and restore of different configuration profiles during testing lead to the creation and adaptation of the following...

 * Utility Script

 Perhaps confusingly named, unbound-config is also a general management and utility script for Unbound.
 This utility offers a range of functions including creation, listing, and restoration of Unbound configuration backups, and the ability to install a set of recommended unbound-config configuration files.
-This part of the project started from an installtion script, that was dumb as a sack of rocks, originally packaged exclusively with the following.
+This part of the project started from an installtion script, that was dumb as a sack of rocks, originally packaged exclusively with the following...

 * Unbound Binaries

 Finding limitation in the Unbound binaries distributed via various system package managers, I found myself compiling from source regularly.
 I would also regularly find users of this project and others frustrated by either the lack of modules, updates, or both in their system package manager's Unbound binaries eventually leading to my distributing a set of periodically updated Unbound binaries compiled from the latest Unbound via this repository.

 ## Usage